-- 1 Pound Broccolini
+- 1 Pound Broccoli or Broccolini

 - 4 ounces Burrata Cheese – sliced into 5-6 pieces

-- Kosher Salt and Ground Black Pepper, to taste
+- Kosher Salt and Ground Black Pepper - to taste

-- Fra Diavolo Marinade (yield – about 1 ½ cups):
+Fra Diavolo Marinade: (yield – about 1 ½ cups)

 - 1 Red Bell Pepper – seeded and roughly chopped

-- 2 Red Jalapenos – partially seeded and roughly chopped*
+- 2 Red Jalapenos – partially seeded and roughly chopped (SEE NOTES)

 - 1 TBS Tomato Paste

-- 1 tsp Onion Powder
+- 1 tsp EACH: Onion Powder & Smoked Paprika

 - ½ Lemon – juiced (about 1 TBS)

-- ¼ Cup Extra Virgin Olive Oil, plus more for drizzling
+- ¼ Cup Extra Virgin Olive Oil - plus more for drizzling

-- Optional Garnishes & Serving Suggestions: Fresh Parsley, Crushed Pepper Flakes, Vine Ripe Cherry Tomatoes, Crusty Bread
+Optional Garnishes & Serving Suggestions: Fresh Parsley, Crushed Pepper Flakes, Vine Ripe Cherry Tomatoes, Crusty Bread

 - Make the Fra Diavolo Marinade: In the bowl of a food processor add the bell peppers, jalapeno, garlic, tomato paste, onion powder, paprika, lemon juice, and ½ teaspoon salt.
 Process until chunky and sauce-like, about 1-2 minutes.
 With the processor running, slowly stream in the olive oil.
 Process until smooth.
 Stir in the parsley.
 Taste and adjust for seasoning with salt and pepper.